Day Trips to Sintra and Cascais from Lisbon

 Aerial view of the Castle of the Walls in Sintra

-Like Lisbon, Sintra and Cascais receive tourists all year round.
-In high season (June to August) you will find the town more lively, but there will also be more queues to visit the Pena Palace and the entrance fees to the tourist sites will be higher.
+Like Lisbon, Sintra and Cascais welcome tourists all year round.
+During the high season (June to August), the city is livelier, but there will also be longer queues to visit the Pena Palace and ticket prices for tourist attractions will be higher.

-As for the weather, it is good at any time of the year as there are no low temperatures that prevent you from visiting the city and in summer in Sintra will always be less hot than in Lisbon.
-The ideal month to visit the city is September as the weather will be ideal and you will not find the summer crowds in the tourist spots.
+As for the climate, it is good at any time of year as there are no low temperatures that prevent you from visiting the city, and in summer Sintra is always cooler than Lisbon.
+The ideal month to visit the city is September, as the weather will be perfect and you won't find the summer crowds at the tourist spots.

 Book your excursion to Sintra and Cascais

-If you liked the excursion to Sintra and Cascais, you will also like
+If you liked the excursion to Sintra and Cascais, you'll also like

 Nazaré| ©Sergei Gussev